omaik/materialize-rails/README.md

 This gem may contain custom patches applied on top of the Materialize release.
 Such releases of `materialize-rails` are marked as such in the version number.

 A lack of `custom[0-9]+` means that it only contains the original Materialize release.

+*NOTE:* The `0.97.5` release of Materialize is an exception to this versioning pattern (mostly because I messed up).
+Its custom release will be `0.97.5.1`, `0.97.5.2` etc., hoping the Materialize guys won't ship their own `0.97.5.1`.

 ## Installation